eesmith42/AccessAPO_OIWebsite/README.md

 Next, you will access the APO-OI website using the ssh key.

-In the terminal, type **insert ssh key here**.
+In the terminal, type **ssh -i ~/.ssh/apo(tab) apo@userweb**.
 Where it says "(tab)", press the tab key on your keyboard.
 It should auto-complete the key, which will make your life easier.
+The code should be "ssh -i ~/.ssh/apo-id_ecdsa apo@userweb".

 The window should now look like this: